 Plastic waste is a huge problem, and REDUCING our use of plastics is the most efficient and easy way to fight the problem.

 So the best thing that we can do is to prevent new sources of plastics from entering the environment.

 Reducing unnecessary plastic consumption is a great start, so can consider the following:

-- reduce your plastic usage, by bringing your bag in the shop, buying loose produce and in bulk whenever possible & visiting your farmers market
+Reduce your plastic usage by bringing your bag in the shop, buying loose produce and bulk whenever possible & visiting your farmers market.

-3) Finding package free and more environmentally friendly packaging alternatives
+3) Find package free and more eco-friendly packaging alternatives

 Nowadays, plastic litter can be found everywhere – on streets, fields, beaches, forests, oceans.